 - Rear Admiral Boris Lushniak, Acting U.S. Surgeon General

 - Dr. Regina Davis Moss, Executive Director of Public Health Policy and Practice, APHA

 - Dr. Carol Ford, President, Society for Adolescent Health and Medicine

 - Lynn Tiede, Senior Associate Director for Policy, Jim Casey Youth Initiative

 In addition to introducing TAG, presenters in the session highlighted successes in adolescent health in the last 25 years, discussed how TAG aligns with the National Prevention Strategy and Healthy People 2020, and presented strategies for engaging youth in health promotion.
-You can read a summary of the full remarks.
-To view some of the social media discussion from the session, see this Storify.
+During the session and the APHA Conference, people discussed TAG on Twitter using the hashtag #TAG42mil.

-In the coming months, OAH will be releasing a new section on its website dedicated to helping youth-serving professionals, families, and adolescents take action for adolescent health.
+OAH released a new section on its website dedicated to helping youth-serving professionals, families, and adolescents take action for adolescent health.
 Sign up today for TAG updates.